White Collar (TV series)

 White Collar is an American police procedural television series created by Jeff Eastin, starring Tim DeKay as FBI Special Agent Peter Burke and Matt Bomer as Neal Caffrey, a highly intelligent, charming and multi-talented con artist, forger, and thief, working as both Burke's criminal informant and an FBI consultant.
 Willie Garson and Tiffani Thiessen also star.
 The show premiered on October 23, 2009, on USA Network, and aired six complete seasons, concluding on December 18, 2014.

-In June 2024, after four years of stops and starts, it was announced that a reboot with many members of the original cast is in the works.
+Show creator Eastin and the cast have been trying to revive the show in some capacity for several years.
+Most recently, in June 2024, it was announced that a reboot with many members of the original cast is in development.
+However, no broadcaster or streaming service was as yet on board, and there have been no further updates about the project's status since that 2024 announcement.

 Premise

-Neal Caffrey, a renowned con artist, forger, and thief, is captured after a three-year game of cat and mouse with the FBI, specifically Special Agent Peter Burke, the head agent of the FBI’s White Collar Crimes Unit at the FBI's New York City field office.
+Neal Caffrey, a renowned con artist, forger, and thief, is captured after a three-year game of cat and mouse with the FBI, specifically Special Agent Peter Burke, the head agent of the FBI's White Collar Crimes Unit at the FBI's New York City field office.
 He is convicted and sentenced to four years in prison.
 With only four months left, he escapes to look for his girlfriend, Kate.

 Burke once again finds Caffrey and returns him to prison.
 This time, Caffrey proposes a deal to help Burke apprehend dangerous white collar criminals with the FBI.
 He will also give them full time consultation in exchange for his early release from prison as part of a work-release program.
 After some hesitation, Burke agrees, resulting in Neal being released early from prison and working as an FBI consultant and Burke's criminal informant.
 They begin an unconventional and testy relationship as they set out to capture elusive and dangerous white collar criminals in New York City.